 People are always encouraging; this is bad

 However, the problem is that some people will praise you regardless of what you say.
 You might actually have really lousy pronunciation with you tones all over the place and incorrect word order, but people will still praise your Chinese to the hills.
 At an intermediate and advanced level, this becomes a serious problem, because everybody is comparing you to the other foreigners they might know, who speak no Chinese at all beyond “hello”, “thank you “ and “two beers, please”.
+I have written a separate article about the illusion that pronunciation (tones in particular) isn’t important: The importance of tones is inversely proportional to the predictability of what you say

 If you simply regard them as people happily cheering you on, then it’s fine, but it’s very easy to start using these people to evaluate your progress..
 If you do, you will get stuck at a level where you can communicate in Chinese, but you will never reach any kind of fluency or proper pronunciation.
 It’s one thing being encouraged by someone telling you that your pronunciation is excellent and another thing believing that it’s true.